The Sacred Spring, Bassoons

 “No, it isn't.
 The Romans didn't speak English.
 They said ver sacrum."
 (He studied Latin as well as the bassoon).
 "And it has nothing to do with Italy.
 Those old Italians didn't have bassoonists good enough to handle that solo at the beginning.”
 He was right.
 Although Stravinsky had an early title of “Sacred Spring” in mind, he, himself, wrote on the original score a subtitle that said “Pictures of Pagan Russia.”
 So much for my theory.
 The bassoon?
 We agreed to disagree on that.
 But he was right; The Rite of Spring and the Roman Ver Sacrum have in common only that they both involve spring rituals, common in prehistoric times and even into historic times throughout Europe.

 We're not talking about all prehistoric people of the peninsula; that is, not the early hominid activity described here and here, but rather the Indo-European tribes that spread out during the early Iron Age (starting in around 1500 BC), a diffusion that gave us Samnites, Sabines, Hirpines, Picentines, Umbrians, etc. presumably radiating from central Italy southwards.
 Thus, we also exclude the mysterious Etruscans (who are now believed to have made their own inroads in the north around 1000 B.C., coming from an area in what is now modern Turkey).
-Also excluded are the mighty centers of Magna Grecia (such as Cuma or Herculaneum).
+Also excluded are the mighty centers of Magna Grecia (such as Cuma, Herculaneum, and Taras [Taranto]).
 The ver sacrum refers to the ritual religious practice of central Italian tribes that involved "sacrificing" selected members by expelling them from the community, whereupon they would diffuse and found their off-shoot populations, either by finding available territory or by expelling or incorporating indigenous populations that were already in place.
-This practice continued into the beginnings of history; that is, until you reach a period when "historians" started first to keep oral accounts of the past and then eventually written records.
+This practice continued into the beginnings of recorded history; that is, until you reach a period when "historians" started first to keep oral accounts of the past and then eventually written records.
 By that time (probably around 700 BC) stable sedentary dwelling conditions had already become general in Italy and you just didn't wander over to the next valley and settle down.
 (Although Roman historians wrote about the ver sacrum, by the time Rome had established itself, that ritual was an anachronism.
 Rome spread by conquest, not by ritual.)

 Those who were sent forth were held to be under the protection of a sacred animal totem that might then become eponyms for the new communities.
 For example, the wolf (called hirpus in Oscan) gave us the Hirpini, a tribe of the Campania (near Avellino) and now the geographical region named Irpinia in modern Italy.
 Or the woodpecker (picus), producing the Piceni, a people who settled on the Adriatic near Ancona; the green woodpecker is still the symbol of the area—and so forth.
 The "expulsion" occurred in the spring and is often referred to in sources as a "sacrifice"—some sort of ritual of propitiation in times of difficulty for the community.
 Most sources see it as a way to get rid of excess population and still maintain an ethnic continuity by sending out "children" of the community.
 There is no unanimity of opinion on whether "sacrifice" ever really meant a blood ritual of some sort.